Northwest Conifers

 USGS Distribution Map

-Similar tree: Engelmann spruce grows in the Cascades above 4000 feet.
+Similar tree: Engelmann spruce grows in the Cascade Mountainss.
 The best way to distinguish Sitka spruce from Engelmann spruce is by location.
 You can also distinguish them by rolling a needle between your fingers.
 The flat Sitka needle will not roll, but the square-shaped Engelmann needle will.

 Uses: Like other spruces, Sitka spruce is used for making paper, lumber, and fine musical instruments such as guitars and violins.
 It has also been used in making airplanes, oars, and boats.